-More and more common household and health care products once thought to be safe are now found to be even deadly as medicine and medical research becomes more sophisticated.
-Talc or talcum powder is one of these products.
-Long thought to be so safe that it was heavily marketed for use on babies' bottoms to keep them dry in their diapers, it has been discovered that talc actually contains harmful carcinogenic ingredients like asbestos.
+More and more common household and health care products once thought to be safe are now found to be toxic, and sometimes even deadly, as medicine and medical research becomes more sophisticated.
+Talcum powder is one of these products.
+Long thought to be so safe that it was heavily marketed for use on babies’ bottoms to keep them dry in their diapers.
+But the mineral talc can be carcinogenic.
+Composed of magnesium, silicon, oxygen and hydrogen, talc is mined from soil, often alongside a type of asbestos deposits.

 Johnson & Johnson documents show that the company was aware of these health concerns in talc since the mid 1970’s but nevertheless targeted women in its marketing efforts to use the product without any safety warnings.